“The Bow and Zen are One.”

 Gemini + Jupiter: Philosopher-writer, religious communications, public speaker/preacher, intellectual work, spiritual teachers, professors, communicating an ideological or dogmatic vision.
 Explaining or describing a global humanistic perspective with expansive messages.
 Virtue signaller.

 Cancer + Jupiter: Teachers, homemakers, fertility experts, caring for children.
 The best gardeners and herbalists but can be a bit off due to some kind of persistent physical, mental or relationship imbalance in their life.
-They can do well in land development, real estate, property management and they make excellent caretakers of church, temple or university.
+They can do well in land development, real estate, property management and they make excellent caretakers of churches, temples or universities.
 But whatever they do will be accompanied by some kind of exploitation, imbalance or accusation.
 Alcohol addiction and divorce are often seen here.

 Sun: USA (1), Sylvester Stallone (1), Steven Crowder (1), Jen-Child (1), Freida Kahlo (1), George W Bush Jr (1), Candy Barr (1).
 Moon: Kate Duchess of Cambridge (1), Hugo Chavez (1), Jacques Fresco (1), Francisco de Goya (1).
 Mars: Don McLean (1), Oliver Cromwell (1), David Gilmour (1), Picasso (1).
 Mercury: Hugo Chavez (1), Andre-Anne (1), Carol Hemingway (1), Carl Jung (1).
 Venus: John Calvin (1), Nikola Tesla (1), Baghdad (1).
 Jupiter: Mark Twain (1), Queen Mary (Bloody Mary) (1), Warren Buffet (1), Hugo Chavez (1), Bobby Fischer (1), Billy Graham (1), Knut Hamsun (1), Jesse James (1), Judias Welty (killed for insurance money (1)).
 Saturn: Ingrid Bergman (1).
 Rahu: Castro (1), Eric Clapton (1), Charlie Chaplin (1), Hitler (1).
 Ketu: Woody Allen (1), Hugo Chavez (1), Jack Welch (1), Jeff Holliday (1), Angela Merkel (1).

 Vargottama Pada.
-These people are very attracted to the opposite sex out of a desire to have a converstaion partner, and someone to bounce ideas off.
+They have a strong hunger that insists on satisfaction.
+These people are very attracted to the opposite sex out of a desire to have a conversation partner, and someone to bounce ideas off.
 They are usually clever, they like to gamble and play the odds, and they enjoy music.
 They make excellent writers and communicators giving clear descriptions or explanations of theoretical ideas.
 They would make good technical writers or writers of instructional manuals.
 They often become teachers or advisors in intellectual or spiritual fields and many work with or share similar work as their partners.
+They are friendly, neighbourly people who know little of the feelings of bitterness or anger.

 Sun: Gerald Ford (3), Harrison Ford (3), Cheech Martin (3), Conor McGregor (3).
 Moon: Qasem Soleimani (3), John Gottselig (3), Dale Evans (3), Courtney Love (3), Harrison Ford (3), Conor McGregor (3), Roman Polanski (3), Sri Ramana Maharshi (3).
 Mars: Julius Caesar (3), Albert Camus (3), Erwin Schrodinger (3), Karl Marx (3).
 Mercury: Salman Rushdie (3), John Calvin (3), Pamala Anderson (3).
 Venus: Dante Alighieri (3), Benito Mussolini (3), Jenn-Child (3).
 Jupiter:Stephane Abrail (3), Paul Gauguin (3), Steve Jobs (3), Freida Kahlo (3), AOC (3), Ernest Rutherford (3).
 Saturn: Diane Keaton (3), Michael Green (Physic: String Theory(3)).
 Rahu: Hugh Hefner (3), Whitney Houston (3) Britney Spears (3), Johnny Depp (3), Kate Duchess of Cambridge (3), Chamunda Devi (American Aghore dead (3)).
 Ketu: Gerald Amirault (3), Candy Barr (3), Gwyneth Paltrow (3), Erdogan (3), Johann von Goethe (3).